 Location: south of Mashad and south of Birdjan.

 Design: Moud rugs use the 'Herati' pattern, which is a flower inside a rhomb, surrounded by four ancanthus-leaves.
 The leaves resembles fishes.
 Moud rugs come both with central medallions, and in all-over designs (without the medallion).

 Location: in the western part of Iran - the province of Kurdistan.
 Today the capital city is called Sanandaj, but it used to be known as Senneh.

 Design: fine designs and elegant patterns.
 The colours are usually dark blue and reds.
 In Senneh they weave both rugs with a pile, as well as Senneh Kilims (flatweaves).
 Their design is recognisable and unique.

 Location: southeast of Iran (around the city of Kerman) is where you'd find the Afshar tribes.

 Design: geometric patterns, with the use of red and blue colours mostly.
-The most well known design is to have squared medallions in the centre
+The most well-known design is to have squared medallions in the center

 Also spelt as Bakhtiari, Baktiar and Bachtiar.